FREE & REDUCED MEALS PROGRAM

 All children in households receiving benefits from Supplemental Nutrition Assistance Program (SNAP), the Food Distribution Program on Indian Reservations, or, in some States, Temporary Assistance for Needy Families (TANF) can get free meals regardless of your income.

-Children can receive free meals if their household’s gross income is within the free limits on the
+Children can receive free or reduced priced meals if their household’s gross income is within these limits.

 Do I need to fill out an application for each child?